yagcioglutoprak/Twitter-Comment-Analyzer-GPT-4/README.md

 4. The preprocessed comments are then fed into OpenAI's language model, where it generates a text that explains the general idea of all the comments.
 5. And voila!
 You now have a summarized version of all the comments on the tweet.

+*Note: If the main tweet has an image, our script also uses image recognition to generate a text representation of the image.
+The text representation is then included in the prompt to OpenAI, providing additional context for the summary.

 ## Prerequisites
 - Install the required packages by running `pip install tweepy re time openai bs4 selenium webdriver_manager dotenv`